 In this step, it's important to understand what's really going on with your money today.
 Start tracking all of your current cash inflows and outflows for the next 30 days to analyze where you are spending.
-Or, calculate your past 30 days using credit card and bank statements.
+Or, calculate your past 30 days using credit card and bank account statements.

 Take note of what expenses you will be leaving behind and try to estimate new expenses at your next duty station.
-In a few minutes, we will dive into more details on how to estimate these changes.
+We will dive into more details on how to estimate these changes in a few minutes.